Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 to use, to analyse and to change the source code, as long as the changes to the ISO<i><sub>AgLib</sub></i> itself are provided to the public with the same license conditions.
 Thus the ISO<i><sub>AgLib</sub></i> could be used by a lot of manufacturers without the fear of monopolistic control.
-This would allow the compatible use of all sophisticated features of DIN 9684 and ISO 11783 for their machines.
+This would allow the compatible use of all sophisticated features of ISO 11783 for its machines.
 The author <a href="mailto:Achim.Spangler@gmx:de">Achim Spangler</a> who is now working for
 <a href="http://www.osb-ag.de/">OSB AG</a> can arrange service contracts to provide extensions and other service for the ISO<i><sub>AgLib</sub></i>.
 \image html Diagramme/IsoAgLib-further_develop.gif